-Heating Are fixed heating installations free from any obvious defect?
-N/A Are portable heaters used?
-No Comments There is no heating provision in the common areas.
-Cooking Does cooking take place on the premises?
-No Comments Cooking takes place within flats only and does not take place in the common parts.
-Arson Is security against arson reasonable?
-Yes Is there a reasonable absence of external fuels and ignition sources?
-Yes Comments The main entrance door was found to be locked and secure, preventing unauthorised access.
-Housekeeping Is accumulation of combustibles or waste avoided?
-No Are there appropriate storage facilities for combustible & hazardous materials?
+Heating

+Are fixed heating installations free from any obvious defect?
 N/A

+Are portable heaters used?
+No

+Comments

+There is no heating provision in the common areas.

+Cooking

+Does cooking take place on the premises?
+No

+Comments

+Cooking takes place within flats only and does not take place in the common part rts.

+Arson

+Is security against arson reasonable?
+Yes

+Is there a reasonable absence of external fuels and ignition sources?
+Yes

+Comments

+The building is accessed via a secured main entrance door.

+Housekeeping

+Is accumulation of combustibles or waste avoided?

+Are there appropriate storage facilities for combustible & hazardous materials?

-There is a large quantity of combustible items within the electrical cupboard which should be removed.
+There is some combustible storage in the electrical cupboard under the stairs which should be removed.